ott-jax/ott/docs/glossary.rst

         The *balanced* regularized OT problem is recovered for finite :math:`\varepsilon > 0` but letting :math:`\rho_a, \rho_b \rightarrow
         \infty`.
-This problem can be shown to be equivalent to a matrix scaling problem, 000_neural_dual copy.ipynbwhich can be solved using the Sinkhorn fixed-point algorithm.
+This problem can be shown to be equivalent to a matrix scaling problem, which can be solved using the :term:`Sinkhorn algorithm`.
         To handle the case :math:`\rho_a, \rho_b \rightarrow \infty`, the Sinkhorn function uses parameters ``tau_a`` and ``tau_b`` equal respectively to :math:`\rho_a /(\varepsilon + \rho_a)` and